 What does a positive value of dx/dt mean for the species represented by x?

-What does a negative value of y mean for the x-species?
+What does a negative value of dy/dt mean for the x-species?

 Most common student approaches:

 Integrate one or more equations, treating x as a variable and y as constant (for example).
 This is a good opportunity to get students talking about whether they think of x and y as numbers, as variables, as unknown functions, as both variables and functions.
 It is conceptually challenging for students to think of x and y as representing unknown functions on the one hand, but then also as independent variables on which dx/dt and dy/dt depend.